datosh/datosh.github.io/content/post/k8s_home_lab_2025.md

 ## Conclusion

 I hope you are as excited as I am to get started.
-I will publish one part every week, and keep this list running, so stay tuned!
+I will publish one part every week, so stay tuned!

+Anything you want to see in this guide as a future part?
+[Let me know](https://www.linkedin.com/in/fabian-kammel-7781b7173/)!